What is a business charge card and how does it work?

 A charge card has a repayment cycle just like a credit card, but it is of much shorter duration; usually, 30 to 60 days depending on the provider you choose.
 Another aspect of it is that you cannot make part payments of the credit you use.
 You must pay the full balance you have utilized during each cycle on the due date.

-The charge card limit for the expenses you can make is much higher than a normal credit card.
-In most instances, it is there isn’t even a pre-set limit.
-So the way your transactions are accepted by the card issuer is based on your financial history, spending patterns, and business credit score.
-Since there is no spending limit, it makes a charge card an ideal choice for companies with expenses larger than what is permitted by most credit cards.
+The spending limit on a charge card is typically much higher than a normal credit card, and in many cases, there is no pre-set limit.
+Transactions are approved based on your financial history, spending habits, and business credit score, making charge cards ideal for companies with larger expenses than those allowed by most credit cards.

 You must have heard of the phrase ‘I didn’t choose the thug life, the thug life chose me.’
 Well, when it comes to charge cards, a similar saying applies - You don’t choose whether you should use a business charge card, the charge card chooses whether it can be used by your business.’